 Townsend Corridor Improvement Project

-Implementation of the first set of safety treatments has begun with partial repaving of Townsend Street between 5th and 7th streets to provide a smoother surface to walk and bike.
+The first set of safety treatments is being implemented on Townsend Street between 5th and 7th streets to provide a smoother surface to walk and bike.
 City crews will continue construction along this segment with roadway and curb paint installations, as well as sign installations.
-This is estimated to take place from now until the end of December 2018.

 During these times, temporary tow-away zones will be established to remove parked vehicles and allow crews space to complete construction.
 During construction, one travel lane in each direction will remain open at all times.
 Temporary loading zones will be established for commercial loading, passenger loading, and tour bus loading on both sides of Townsend Street west of 5th Street.
 The Ford GoBike station at Townsend and 5th Street will be temporarily relocated during construction.